MonashMath/MTH3340/TUTORIALS.md

 * Practical tutorial Chapter 1: [https://github.com/MonashMath/MTH3340/blob/main/notebooks/tutorial-1.jl](https://github.com/MonashMath/MTH3340/blob/main/notebooks/tutorial-1.jl)

+# Run the tutorials using `Pluto`

 The tutorials are `Pluto` notebooks (a more advanced version of Jupyter notebooks for Julia).
 Please, follow the installation instructions [here](https://github.com/fonsp/Pluto.jl#installation).
 You can simply download the notebook and open it in the browser, after running `Pluto`.
+This will open a browser window.
+Navigate to the `notebooks` folder and open the tutorial you want.
+Voila!

 ## Run the tutorials in VSCode

-Now, go to `File -> Open Folder` (or just click on the Explorer icon on the left) and open `Tutorials.jl`.
+Now, go to `File -> Open Folder` (or just click on the Explorer icon on the left) and open `MTH3340`.
 Next, open a Julia REPL (as explained above).
 You have in the bottom of your VSCode windows

 ```
 julia>